ylbo/shell-lib/trojan-quickstart-plus.md

 ```
 bash trojan-quickstart-plus.sh [loginVpsUsername] [domain] [ip] [trojanPassword] [reverseProxyWebsite] [mysqlPassword]
 ```
-The first five parameters must be filled in.
+The first four parameters must be filled in.
 Turn on nginx if you have set [reverseProxyWebsite] option, otherwise nginx will not be enabled.
 The [mysqlPassword] option same as the last one.

 ## exameple:
 ```